dikshithshetty/gestordecontratos/readme.md

     - **delete contract** - As a user I want to delete a contract.
     - **update contract** - As a user I want to edit a contract.
     - **upload contract** - As a user I want to upload a contract.
-    - **view contract records** - As a user I want to view all the stages that a contract has gone through.
 - **edit alerts** - As a user I want to edit email templates.
 - **view KPIs** - As a user I want to see different KPIs that allows me to evaluate and follow up my teams performance.